 Bottom Line: It’s easy to tell these two are brothers.
 With their similar lighting features and signature seven-slat Jeep grille, both of these SUV cut a handsome figure.
 Forced to choose, the larger Grand Cherokee looks slightly better to these jaundiced eyes, thanks to extra real estate afforded by an overall larger size.
 In particular, the sporty Trackhawk features a menacing stance and deep front air dam.
 Its enormous wheels and dual exhaust tips appeal to this extroverted author.

 Grand Cherokee: If there was a competition for which vehicle has the largest pricing spread, the 2019 Jeep Grand Cherokee would surely be a contender.
-Entry-level 4×2 Laredo models start at $31,945 with four-wheel drive being a $2,300 option.
-At the complete opposite end of the spectrum, a 707-horsepower Trackhawk model rings the bell at an eye-watering $86,900.
+Entry-level 4×2 Laredo models start at $32,465 (incl. destination) after discount with four-wheel drive being a $2,300 option.
+At the complete opposite end of the spectrum, a 707-horsepower Trackhawk model rings the bell at an eye-watering $89,410.
+And obviously, there are no deals on the flagship GC.
 Somewhere in the middle, an array of off-road focused trims like the Trailhawk and luxury-focused trims like the Limited X are priced in the mid-$40,000 range.